CallumLovekin28/TM-Summative/WEB14205-Callum-Lovekin.md

 ![Material](https://raw.githubusercontent.com/CallumLovekin28/TM-Summative/master/Images/Material.png)

 Below is a list of material required for the hand-in for the project.
-I have also included a Branding folder which has fonts,colours and marketing material that goes along with the story.
+I have also included a Branding folder which has fonts,colours and marketing material that goes along with the story as well as an IRL Concept folder.

 - [Research pack (The underpinning of your Narrative, character](https://docs.google.com/document/d/1ZzpOAogtA2OiX-jvpGDOexpM2HZ3hbBRjK6F4RL6mSU/edit?usp=sharing)